 The paddle board clothing you need will boil down to what kind of weather you’ll be paddling in.
 If it’s chilly, you’ll need a wetsuit.
 If it’s warmer, you can paddle in your swimsuit, but a rash guard and hat can provide some extra sun protection.
 You might also want to paddle with a dry change of clothes.

 On warmer days, you won’t need shoes on your SUP, but if you’re chilly, you’ll be totally fine wearing them.
 Shoes won’t damage your board.
 You’ll want to wear shoes designed for water, like deck shoes or water sport shoes.
-In cold water, opt for neoprene shoes to keep those toes toast.
+In cold water, opt for neoprene shoes to keep those toes toasty.

 We all know by now that sunscreen is incredibly important, but here’s an ominous reminder: UV rays can reflect off of open water.
 In addition to sunscreen, you’ll want to consider hats, visors, and rash guards to protect you from those bright rays.
 No amount of aloe in the world can soothe a truly gnarly sunburn from a full day of SUP on the open water.